turris-cz/user-docs/docs/geek/btrfs_turris1x.md

 You will need:

 * a [Turris 1.0 or Turris 1.1](../hw/turris-1x/turris-1x.md) router,
-* a microSD card with at least 8 GB free storage,
+* a microSD card with at least 8 GB free storage or similar USB drive
 * a screwdriver.

 ### Preparation of Turris 1.0 routers